 Many individuals who suffer from drug addiction or alcoholism have co-occurring mental health disorders.
-People with mental health disorders are more likely than other population groups to also have substance use disorders, but diagnosing these co-occurring disorders can be challenging because of how complex the issues are.
+People with mental health disorders are more likely than other population groups to also have substance use disorders.
+Unfortunately, diagnosing these co-occurring disorders can be challenging because of how complex the issues are.

 It’s estimated that among people with a serious psychiatric disorder, substance abuse is twice as common compared to people without a mental health disorder.
 It’s believed that the number of people in the U.S. with co-occurring disorders is almost 8.5 million.

 These issues may be at the root of many addiction and alcohol problems and a major contributing factor to substance abuse.
 Dual diagnosis addiction treatment addresses both the underlying psychiatric issues and the substance abuse disorder.